The thermal backreaction of a scalar field in de Sitter spacetime. II. Spectrum enhancement and holography

 1.5 true cm \centerline {\bf Abstract} 3.0ex 2.0ex

 We study a spacetime obtained from the semi-classical backreaction computed via the Thermo-field dynamics approach in the Poincare patch of de Sitter spacetime.
 The resulting bulk equation takes the Whittaker form and we examine two distinct applications.
 At leading order, the co-moving curvature perturbations are shown to match a constant-roll model in the frozen attractor regime, corresponding to a UV enhancement of the spectrum with $n_S \sim 2$.
-In the holographic context, we compute the CFT two-point function at the future boundary, and away from it we construct the flow-equation of the dual QFT that matches beta-function of the $Sp(N)$ model in three dimensions.
+This blue tilt arises only for modes exiting the horizon during a transient late-time phase of inflation and therefore does not affect perturbations in the CMB scale.
+In the holographic context, we compute the CFT two-point function at the future boundary, and away from it we construct the flow-equation of the dual QFT that matches the beta-function of the $Sp(N)$ model in three dimensions.

 2.0ex

 -0.2cm